In Defense of the Traditional IRA

 I think they should put off the retirement age for Social Security.
 They’ve only barely done this, moving it from 65 – 67, with plenty of grandfathering.

-5 Matthew Pryor
+2. Matthew Pryor says

 It mostly comes down to whether you expect to be in a lower tax bracket when you retire than you are now?
 If so, choose a traditional IRA.
 You get a tax benefit now while your rates are higher, AND pay tax later when your rate is (hopefully) lower.
 This is a double benefit many people overlook.